 - Your employer probably matches your contributions (at least to a point).
 This means they will help fund your retirement!
 As an example, they may match 100% of the first 1% you contribute and 50% of the next 5% that you contribute.
 If you’re able, you will want to contribute enough to get your employer’s full match.
 In this example, you need to kick in 6% of your salary to earn the full 3.5% from your employer.
 If you can’t afford to contribute enough for the entire match now, make it a goal to get there over time.
 Never say no to free money if you can help it!

-If your plan doesn’t offer an automatic increase feature, you should set a reminder to review your contributions at least annually to see if you can afford to contribute more.
+If your plan doesn’t offer an automatic increase feature, set a reminder to review your contributions at least annually to see if you can afford to contribute more.

 Now that you have an idea of how much you can afford to contribute, consider: